tldr-pages/tldr/pages/windows/where.md

 `where /R {{path/to/directory}} {{file_pattern}}`

-- Display only the error code for the location of file pattern:
+- Only return the error code for the location of file pattern:

 `where /Q {{file_pattern}}`